Missouri Eliminate Tobacco Use Initiative Steering Committee 2021 –2022

 Hannibal Regional Hospital, Vice President of Human Resources

 Susan Wathen, MHRM, SPHR, SHRM-SCP, is the Vice President- Human Resources for Hannibal Regional Healthcare System.
 Wathen has twenty years of experience in Human Resources with many of those years at the senior leadership level.
 Some of Wathen’s areas of strategic focus include benefit plan design for and the development and overall wellness of the Hannibal Regional team member population.
 Wathen also serves as a board member and past President for the YMCA of Hannibal, which gives her to opportunity to impact wellness of community members in Northeast Missouri as well.

-University of Missouri, Department of Health Sciences Associate Professor
+University of Missouri, Department of Health Sciences, Assistant Teaching Professor

 Dr. Wintemberg is a Certified Tobacco Treatment Specialist, and has led cessation programs on a university campus, for the Housing Authority, and currently at a cancer center.
 She is also an advocate for tobacco control policies and served as Chair of Tobacco Free Missouri from 2016-2018.
 Her current research focuses on the development and evaluation of an adolescent tobacco cessation toolkit.
 She is currently an Assistant Teaching Professor in the Department of Health Sciences at the University of Missouri.